Cancer Types – Liver Cancer

 - Processing and storing needed nutrients absorbed by the intestines

-- Chemically changing (metabolizing) some nutrients into energy or to repair and build tissue
+- Converting some nutrients into energy or into substances needed to repair and build tissue

 - Removing toxins from the body

 - Helping maintain the proper sugar level in the body